10 things you need to know before the opening bell

 Here is what you need to know.

 Alibaba's Jack Ma says he'll step down as chairman in September 2019.
-In accordance with succession plans previously announced by the company, will be succeeded by Daniel Zhang, the current CEO.
+In accordance with succession plans previously announced by the company, Ma will be succeeded by Daniel Zhang, the company's CEO.

 CBS CEO Les Moonves has officially left the company.
 A new report from The New Yorker on Sunday detailed accusations of sexual harassment and assault from six additional women against Moonves.